-Luckily there are several WordPress plugins that automate this task.
-Once configured these plugins are able to take backups and upload it to third-party storage mediums like Google Drive or DropBox.
+Luckily several WordPress plugins automate this task.
+Once configured these plugins can take backups and upload it to third-party storage mediums like Google Drive or DropBox.
 I use the UpdraftPlus plugin to automate the backups for BlogTriangle.
 Refer to this guide to understand how to set up automated backups using the UpdraftPlus plugin.

 Another popular WordPress backup plugin is BackupBuddy